Santo Niño de Cebú: Feast

 The feast, locally known as Fiesta Señor, starts on the Thursday after the Solemnity of the Epiphany.
-Each year, the celebration starts with a dawn procession wherein the replica image of Santo Niño de Cebú is brought down to the streets.
-It is then followed by the novena Masses, which span nine days.
+The annual celebration starts with a dawn procession of a replica, followed by a novena Masses (i.e., held for nine days).

-On the last day of the novena, another dawn procession is held wherein the image of Nuestra Señora de Guadalupe de Cebú is removed from its shrine and brought to the Basílica Menor.
-After the procession, it will stay for a while in the Basilica.
-Then, the images of Santo Niño de Cebu and Nuestra Señora de Guadalupe de Cebú are brought to the National Shrine of St. Joseph in Mandaue City to be reunited with the icon of the church's namesake, thus forming the Holy Family.
-This transfer, which is common in fiestas throughout the country, is called Traslación.
+On the ninth day of the novena, another dawn procession is held wherein the image of Nuestra Señora de Guadalupe de Cebú is removed from its shrine and brought to the Basílica Menor.
+After the procession, it stays in the basilica until it travels with the Santo Niño de Cebu to the National Shrine of St. Joseph in Mandaue City.
+Both images are reunited with the icon of the church's namesake to form the Holy Family.
+This solemn transfer, common to fiestas throughout the country, is called a Traslación.
+This practise began on January 19, 1989.

-On the morning of the vísperas ("eve", i.e., the day before) of the feast, the images of Santo Niño de Cebu and Nuestra Señora de Guadalupe de Cebú are brought back to Cebu City in a fluvial procession that concludes with a reenactment of the first Mass and baptism in the islands.
-It is then followed by a grand yet solemn foot procession in the afternoon, culminating in a Pontifical Mass concelebrated by bishops and priests.
-The grand Sinulog Festival is then held on the following Sunday.
+On the morning of the vísperas ("eve", i.e., the day before) held the Saturday of January, the images of Santo Niño de Cebu and Nuestra Señora de Guadalupe de Cebú are returned to Cebu City in a fluvial procession that ends with a reenactment of the first Mass, wedding and baptism in the nation, held at the Pilgrim Center.
+Traditional dance performances of the city's communities follow, such as those of the Mabolo district with their older form of the Sinulog called the sinug, displaying warlike steps and dressed as Spanish conquerors, Cebuanos of the 1560s, and Muslims.

+In a break with tradition, the statue of Saint Joseph joined the fluvial procession for the first time in 2024, so as to have the three images of Holy Family journey together back to Cebu City.
+It is then followed by a grand yet solemn foot procession in the afternoon, ending in a Pontifical Mass concelebrated by local bishops and priests.
+The grand Sinulog Festival is then held the next day, Sunday.

-The Hubo rite
+The Hubò rite

-The festival officially ends on the Friday after the icon's feast day, and it is marked with the traditional Hubo (Cebuano, "undress") rite.
+The festival officially ends on the Friday after the Holy Child's feast day, and it is marked with the traditional Hubò (Cebuano, "undress") rite.
 During a Mass, the basilica's priests and sacristans ceremoniously and reverently strip the Santo Niño of its festal vestments and regalia.